-We organized our first virtual training at Nugata Consults Limited.
+We organized our first virtual training at Nugata Consults Limited on the 11th of July 2020.
 We would usually organize physical training but had to explore the virtual option as a result of the realities of a Covid-19 pandemic and post-pandemic world.
 Translating engagement and interaction from physical to virtual was a huge concern but it turned out to be an unnecessary one as the session went very well.
 The participants were very interactive and seemed very intentional about their acquisition of knowledge and growth in their career path.

 The reality of the COVID-19 period is that the virtual space is the new normal and this will continue even after the pandemic hence the decision to conduct training virtually starting with ISO 22000:2018 Food Safety Management System – Requirements for any Organization in the Food Chain, Clauses 4 (Implementation) and 5 (Leadership).

 There is no better time than now for food processors and agribusinesses to establish or strengthen their food safety management system (FSMS) to ensure the continued production of safe food and the sustainability of the food supply chain.
 Clauses 4 and 5 of ISO 22000 deal with organizational planning and the role of top management which is important for the establishment or strengthening of the food safety management system of any organization in the food chain.